I am a self employed wordpress website designer or webdesigner, which ever way you prefer to name it

 Then a couple of years later, yet again, another redundancy.
 This time it was site wide, everyone was loosing their job.

-So while I learned to cope with that huge pile of negativity again, I tried my best to start a business.
-I tried to become a wedding photographer and was doing well .. but soon closed that business down when I realised I actually like having weekends for me and my family .. which doesn’t actually mix well with being a wedding photographer.
+So while I learned to cope with that huge pile of negativity .. again, I tried my best to start a business.
+I tried to become a wedding photographer and was doing well .. but soon closed that business down when I realised I actually like having weekends for me and my family.
+Wedding photographers, work most weekends!

 I worked hard at trying to find any way to make a living.
 Any living I could from my skills and applied to hundreds upon hundreds of jobs.